International General Certificate of Secondary Education

-The qualifications are based on individual subjects of study, which means that one receives an “IGCSE” qualification for each subject one takes.
+The qualifications are based on individual subjects off study, which means that one receives an “IGCSE” qualification for each subject one takes.
 Typical “core” subjects for IGCSE candidates include a First Language, Second Language, Mathematics and one or more subjects in the Sciences.

-Examination boards
+Examination Boards

+Traditionally, Pearson Edexcel and especially Cambridge have a dominance in International GCSEs.

 Cambridge IGCSE

 Cambridge IGCSE exams are conducted in three sessions: February/March (India only), May/June and October/November, and the results are released in May, August and January respectively.
-The exams are set by Cambridge Assessment International Education (CAIE), which is part of Cambridge Assessment that also includes OCR, a UK GCSE examination board.
+The exams are set by Cambridge International Education (CIE), which is part of Cambridge University Press and Assessment that also includes OCR, a UK GCSE examination board.
 As of January 2021, there are over 70 subjects available and schools can offer them in any combination.

 The Cambridge examination board offers an ICE (International Certificate in Education) group qualification for candidates who achieve 7 subject passes across the following groups: